-The portfolio continued to expand between 2015 and 2019.
-At EUR 793.9 million, the total volume of the 46 programme appraisals from 2019 was significantly higher than in previous years.
+The portfolio continued to expand between 2015 and 2020.
+Despite pandemic-related restrictions, the total volume of the 39 programme appraisals in 2020 was at EUR 747.8 million, even higher than in the previous year.
 In light of the continuing loss of species, the figures for biodiversity conservation are likely to increase further.
-In 2019, the total volume of the 49 new financing agreements was around EUR 480 million.
-This is almost four times the figure in 2016 (EUR 125.7 million).
+In 2020, the total volume of the 35 new financing agreements was around EUR 611.9 million.
+This is almost five times the figure in 2016 (EUR 125.7 million).

-After a very high level of disbursements in 2017 and 2018 due to an increased number of commitments in the previous years, disbursements decreased in 2019: compared to the previous year, the total decreased by around 30% to approximately EUR 400.7 million.
-The main clients in the field of biodiversity/natural resources are the Federal Ministry for Economic Cooperation and Development (BMZ) and the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+Total disbursements increased by 25% in 2020 compared with the previous year, from EUR 400.7 million to EUR 502.9 million.
+The main clients in the field of biodiversity/natural resources are the BMZ and the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+In 2020, KfW also took on a comparatively large number of mandates.